sbu-ces-unofficial/pinger/README.md

 ## Usage

-On Unix systems (Note in 0.0.3 release and below, sudo is required):
+On Unix systems (Note in 0.0.3 release and below, sudo was required):

 ```bash
 pinger [command]